-- 2.14 The Community Infrastructure Levy (CIL) is a charge that can be levied by local authorities on new development in their area.
+- 2.15 The Community Infrastructure Levy (CIL)14 is a charge that can be levied by local authorities on new development in their area.
 It is an important tool for authorities to use to help them deliver the infrastructure needed to support development in their area and can operate alongside other methods of securing infrastructure e.g. through section106 agreements.
-It takes the form of a charge per square metre of net additional floorspace and applies to most new development (although there are a number of exemptions). - 2.15 As set out in the supporting text to local plan policy IN1, the district council will continue to keep under consideration the need to introduce a community infrastructure levy (CIL) charging schedule, having regard to local viability conditions and any future review of the system.
+It takes the form of a charge per square metre of net additional floorspace and applies to most new development (although there are a number of exemptions). - 2.16 As set out in the supporting text to local plan policy IN1, the district council do not currently apply CIL but will continue to keep under consideration the need to introduce a community infrastructure levy (CIL) charging schedule, having regard to local viability conditions and any future review of the system.